jefferson10147/automation-testing/README.md

 ### Testing page

-The page is being used for all scenarios test cases is [Amazon official website](https://www.amazon.com)
+The page that is being used for all scenarios test cases is [Amazon official website](https://www.amazon.com)

 ![amazon_logo](https://guiaimpresion.com/wp-content/uploads/2020/06/Logotipo-Amazon-300x169.jpg)